ecome-earth/SFW-Microorganism-App/README.md

 Currently we are still in the development phase.
 We are planning to launch the initial release with the features mentioned in the wireframe file [SFW Microorganism App Wireframes](https://drive.google.com/file/d/1a_gFOeLnrD9907lD4xzv-vF1aDkN3X6V/view?usp=sharing).

 **Future  Vision**
-After launching the app on the store, we are looking forward to integrate the app with other decentralized storage mediums mentioned above in the tech stack.
+After launching the app on the store, we are looking forward to integrate the app with other decentralised storage mediums mentioned above in the tech stack.
 We are still entertaining the idea.
 A more clear direction will be established after gaining user feedback.

 ## 7. Support us

 **Developers**

 If you like this project and want to contribute with code, please check the issues to find tasks you want to do.
-Please use the [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/) when commiting.
+Please use the [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/) when committing.

 **Financial Support**

-We are using cryptocurrencys whenever prossilbe, to guarantee financial trust through transparency.
+We are using cryptocurrency whenever possible, to guarantee financial trust through transparency.
 All the invoices can be found [here](https://docs.google.com/spreadsheets/d/165NP_1uvO7J4LWyUNuq9B9GrtpmxK9cLvNutP7BcJzU/edit?usp=sharing).
-We plan to give donors governance tokens proportianl to their donation, so they can influence the direction the project takes by making proposals and vote on them.
+We plan to give donors governance tokens proportional to their donation, so they can influence the direction the project takes by making proposals and vote on them.
 We will use [Aragon](https://aragon.org/) for this.
 Whenever a proposal is accepted, we will create a milestone made out of issues and attach bounties to each issue proportional to the work it takes to complete them.

 ## 8. License

-Thanks to [kn9ts](https://gist.github.com/kn9ts) for summarizing the license details below.
+Thanks to [kn9ts](https://gist.github.com/kn9ts) for summarising the license details below.
 [Original Source](https://gist.github.com/kn9ts/cbe95340d29fc1aaeaa5dd5c059d2e60)

 ### GPL3 LICENSE SYNOPSIS